 - complete our ‘knowledge and suitability interview’, where an officer will assess your demeanour and ask you questions based on the licence rules

-- provide proof you have completed the DVSA taxi assessment test (a practical driving test) or an equivalent test
+- provide proof you have completed the Driver and Vehicle Standards Agency (DVSA) taxi assessment test (a practical driving test) or an equivalent test